participatoryml/participatoryml.github.io/index.md

 ---
 layout: landing
 title: Participatory Approaches to Machine Learning
-subtitle: ICML 2020 Workshop (July 17 or 18)
+subtitle: ICML 2020 Workshop (July 17)
 ---

 Because of the SARS-CoV-2/COVID-19 pandemic, the workshop will take place virtually.